alexeykosh/lingcorpora.py/README.md

 * [National Corpus of Russian Language](http://www.ruscorpora.ru)
 * [National Corpus of Polish](http://nkjp.pl)

+R version of this package by George Moroz is located [here](https://github.com/agricolamz/lingcorpora.R)

 ## Instalation

 If you want to install our package, please tap the following command in Terminal: